Posts

-Showing posts with label insurance cover.
-Show all posts
+Showing posts with the label insurance cover

 Will my insurance cover renting a car after an accident?

+Will my insurance cover renting a car after an accident?
+Many drivers don't think about their insurance coverage until after they have an accident and call their insurance company to file a claim to help pay for car repairs, a rental car and other expenses.
 Unfortunately, many insured drivers are surprised to find out that their auto insurance does not automatically cover the cost of a replacement rental car after an accident.
 Since the average car is in the repair shop for two weeks after an accident, it can cost as much as $500 to rent a replacement car.
 But, some insured drivers pay little or nothing to rent a car because of an inexpensive but often overlooked option known as rental reimbursement.
+Rental reimbursement coverage is available for only $1 or $2 a month with almost every auto insurance policy, but it is bypassed frequently by those who believe they will not have a car accident or those shopping only for the lowest cost premium.
+The cost of a rental rep...

 How Much Auto Coverage Do I Need?

+How Much Auto Coverage Do I Need?
+Almost every state requires you to buy a minimum amount of liability coverage.
+Chances are that you will need more liability insurance than the state requires because accidents cost more than the minimum limits.
+If you’re found legally responsible for bills that are more than your insurance covers, you will have to pay the difference out of your own pocket.
+These costs could wipe you out!
 You may want to talk to your agent or company representative about purchasing higher liability limits to reflect your personal needs.
 You may also consider purchasing an umbrella or excess liability policy.
 These policies pay when your underlying coverages are exhausted.
 Typically, these policies cost between $200 and $300 per year for a million dollars in coverage.
 If you have your homeowners and auto insurance with the same company, check out the cost of coverage with this company first.
-If you have coverage with different companies, it may be easier to buy it from your auto insurance company.
+If you have coverage with different companies, it may be easier to buy...

 Infographic: Types of Auto Coverage

-Some types of auto insurance coverage are required, others are optional, but you’ll want to understand them all because they provide protection against several types of risk.
+Infographic: Types of Auto Coverage Some types of auto insurance coverage are required, others are optional, but you’ll want to understand them all because they provide protection against several types of risk.